nvbrent/doca-counter-spy/README.md

 Note that the port number, 50051, is not presently configurable.

-Example output, with counters: delta-packets, delta-bytes, total-packets, and total-bytes:
+Example output, with counters: delta-packets, delta-bytes, total-packets, and total-bytes, which updates at 1 Hz:
 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃ Port 0                                                               ┃ Port 1                                                               ┃